signor-molevol/Genomic_Analysis/Lecture_6.md

 > - direct output to a file
 rm - remove
 tab - autocomplete
+.. - up one directory
+. - current directory

+## Last week we talked about flies that had evolve to have larger body size at higher altitudes

 ## Next type in bwa and press enter.
 You should see this: